gsscoder/exprengine/README.md

   - Infix grammar strengthened at parser level.
   - Shunting-Yard algorithm replaced by AST evaluation.
   - Better support for unary operators.
-  - Solution now opens in MonoDevelop without problems.
-  - All line endings converted to unix form.

 To build:
 ---